Cadillac brand will return to Michigan from New York

 De Nysschen was hired away from Nissan's Infiniti luxury brand with much promise and named president of Cadillac in August of 2014.
 A few months later he moved the brand's headquarters from Detroit to New York.

-The New York Post reported that New York's economic development agency approved a $1 million grant to Cadillac to help with the $12.7 million renovation of the Manhattan headquarters.
+New York's economic development agency approved a $1 million grant to Cadillac to help with the $12.7 million renovation of the Manhattan headquarters.

 Morrissey said GM did not draw down any of the incentive funds "but we are thankful and appreciative of the support we got from New York."